Cairo Travel Guide 2026: Pyramids, GEM, Costs & Itineraries

 Navigating the City: Transportation Tips

-Exploring Cairo’s busy streets can be tough.
-But with the right tips, you’ll be ready for your adventure.
-The city has many ways to get around, like taxis, metro lines, and ride-hailing services.
+Exploring Cairo’s busy streets can be tough — this Cairo travel guide covers the right tips so you’re ready for your adventure.
+The city has three main ways to get around: taxis, the metro, and ride-hailing services.

 Taxis and Ride-hailing Services